mrrcollins/GozBrowserBox/README.markdown

 # Prerequisites

 * An older Intel machine that you want to use as a GozBrowserBox.
 I haven't tried it on machines with less than 512MB of RAM.
 Disk space is minimal. *THIS WILL TOTALLY WIPE THE HARD DRIVE WITHOUT WARNING.
 BE SURE THERE ISN'T ANYTHING ON THE MACHINE YOU WANT.*
-* The Ubuntu Alternate CD or network installer from [Alternative downloads](http://www.ubuntu.com/download/desktop/alternative-downloads)
+* The Ubuntu Alternate CD or network installer from [Alternative downloads](http://www.ubuntu.com/download/desktop/alternative-downloads) for 12.04 (this will probably work on other versions, but I can't think of a good reason not to just use 12.04)
 * An Internet connection

 # Installation